 We know the importance of loving ourselves, don’t we?
-If self love and self care are missing, then it’s a recipe for anxiety, depression or burnout.
-Investing into ourselves is essential in order to care for others and be effective in pretty much whatever we do.
-Whether it’s exercise, a hair cut, a massage or ignoring the to-do list in favour of relaxing with a book – these things make all the difference to how we feel.
+If self-love and self-care are missing, then it’s a recipe for anxiety, depression, or burnout.
+Investing in ourselves is essential in order to care for others and be effective in pretty much whatever we do.
+Whether it’s exercise, a haircut, a massage, or ignoring the to-do list in favour of relaxing with a book – these things make all the difference to how we feel.
 Basically, you get out what you put in.

 But how about showing your home some love?

-As organisers, we often work with clients who’s homes have been neglected over the years.
+As organisers, we often work with clients whose homes have been neglected over the years.
 Their homes are crying out for some time, attention, care and….LOVE.

 So how to show your home some love, whilst also enjoying the process?
 Below are some ideas:

 House plants can boost your mood and reduce stress levels.
 Studies have even found that they increase productivity and combat fatigue.
 So how can you include more in your home?
 Garden centers have an abundance of ready grown, low maintenance choices, such as Yukka plants or Cacti.
 Don’t forget, there are some amazing faux varieties available now, which will still give you many of the benefits.